All-time Favorite Anime

 15. Tengen Toppa Gurren Lagann

 One way to describe this anime is that it’s so epic it’s out of this world.
 The fights which ranged from fighting enemy in a swordfight, fighting enemy robots and fighting even the moon, is nothing short of epic.
-The show also made an odd choice of killing their own main character, just to provide developments for the other characters from the main cast.
-And in result, the rest did indeed developed into pretty fine characters and it is good to see that his death actually influenced the other characters as well, in fact, his death pretty much influenced the whole brigade.
-Though all in all, the story isn’t all that original, we all watch Gurren Lagann for one thing, for it’s sheer combat epicness.
+The show also has a great character development, with a certain incident being the pivotal catalyst.
+Though all in all, even though the story isn’t all that original, we all watch Gurren Lagann for one thing, for it’s sheer combat epicness.
 After all, what the hell do you think this show is!?